igor-tanv/personal-site/src/content/blog/github-pages/index.md

       }
 ```

 Notice that `width` is the only argument passed to childImageSharp.
-By default Gatsby does not return the full image resolution so the image rendered on your site may look blurred and not clear.
-To get around this problem, you can pass `quality` as the second argument:
+By default Gatsby compresses the image quality to 50 so your file may look blurred and not clear.
+To get around this problem, pass `quality` as the second argument:

 ```
 edges {
         node {
           childImageSharp {
-            fluid(maxWidth: 400, quality: 100) {
+            fluid(maxWidth: 400, quality: 90) {
               ...GatsbyImageSharpFluid
             }
           }